-Similar to actuaries, insurance underwriters have the level of maths required to upskill to data science quickly.
-Underwriters use maths constantly in their work in order to accurately generate rates for risk and manage the capacity levels and risk loss ratios of individual risk.
+Similar to actuaries, insurance underwriters have the level of maths required to quickly upskill to data science.
+Underwriters use maths constantly in their work in order to accurately generate rates for risk, and manage the capacity levels and risk loss ratios of individual risk.

 Statistics is a fundamental component of machine learning and statisticians can easily upskill with their existing knowledge.
 The only way to represent data is with a statistical framework.
 Data scientists work with statistics to optimise the performance of machines with the final outcome of interpreting data.

 - The current applications of mathematics and statistics in data science

 Mathematics and statistics play a central role in data science.
 A data scientist who cannot grasp maths is similar to a musician who cannot play a musical instrument well.
 You can only really go so far with limited skills.
 While many articles state that maths is not important and not needed, that argument is challenged by examples of the current applications of mathematics and statistics in data science: